FundMyHome: How It’s Good And Bad For You

-The Pakatan Harapan government announced a new alternative homeownership scheme for Malaysians in the recent 2019 budget.
-Based on peer-to-peer (P2P) principles, the FundMYHome scheme is supposed to provide easy funding for first time buyers.
+The Pakatan Harapan government announced a new alternative homeownership scheme for Malaysians during Budget 2019.
+Based on peer-to-peer (P2P) principles, the FundMyHome scheme is supposed to provide easy funding for first time buyers.

 In this case, the investors will have equitable interest in your home.
 In more basic English; they legally own part of your house.
 As far as homeownership goes, this is no different from the deal you’re getting from the bank.